Eco hotel: Ecolabeling of hotels in South America

-In Argentina, the Tourism Hotels Association (AHT) has created an annual award, Hoteles Más Verdes (Greener Hotel).
+In Argentina, the Tourism Hotels Association (AHT) has created an annual award, Hoteles Más Verdes (”greenest hotels”).
 The prize – a monetary award and peer-recognition – goes the best eco-hotels in the country, both operating and under construction.

 In 2014, the city of Buenos Aires has presented a new labeling system for hotels and hostels, Ecosello.
 With three levels of certification (Committed, Advanced, and Excellence), the new label aims at developing eco-consciousness among tourism operators in Buenos Aires.

 Ecolabeling of hotels globally

 In 2008, the Global Sustainable Tourism Council Criteria was launched at the IUCN World Conservation Congress.
 The Criteria, managed by the Global Sustainable Tourism Council, created a global standard for sustainable travel and tourism and includes criteria and performance indicators for destinations, tour operators and hotels.
 The GSTC provides accreditation through a third-party to Certification Bodies to legitimize claims of sustainability.